GLP-1: Opportunity for humanity, risk for big pharma

 Source: World Health Organization, May 2024.
 Calculated as percentage of global population aged 18 or over with a BMI greater than or equal to 30.

-Historically, the consensus was a poor diet and diseases like diabetes were associated with CVD.
+Historically, the consensus was a poor diet and lifestyle were associated with CVD.
 It has since become clearer that there is a more direct link between being overweight and heart conditions.
 Diet and diabetes still remain risk factors, but we now understand that the relationship between obesity and CVD is more direct than previously thought.

-Traditional compounds for losing weight struggle with variable efficacy levels and are hindered by risks over their safety.
+Traditional compounds for losing weight struggle with variable efficacy levels and are hindered by risks over their safety; indeed, the historical consensus did not consider obesity a disease that could be treated pharmacologically, so recognising it as such is an important development.
 The US and Latin America approve phentermine in combination with topiramate to manage weight, for instance, but patients on this course must monitor their heart rate and levels of creatinine.

 The dawn of GLP-1